Mabruk Oil Operations .... Announcement (Pre-qualification Invitation)

 Scope of Services

-Provision of Anchor, handling and towing Supply Boat (AHTS & AHT or AHTS) Charter Services as follow:
+Provision of Anchor, handling and towing Supply Boat (AHTS & AHT) Charter Services as follow:

 - Passengers Transportation to and from Aljurf field